Equilibrium convergence in large games: Main results

-In the following, we consider the closed graph property of RSNE of large games.
-If we have a sequence of finite-agent games such that (i) each game has a randomized-strategy Nash equilibrium, (ii) the sequence of distributions of agents' characteristics \footnote{Agents' characteristics contain both payoffs and action sets.} in the given sequence of games converges weakly to the distribution of agents' characteristics in a limit game, then the weak limit of the sequence of distributions of the pure-strategy Nash equilibria in the finite-agent games can be induced by a randomized-strategy Nash equilibrium in the limit game.
+In this subsection, we establish a theory regarding the closed graph property for the Nash equilibrium correspondence of the large game.
+We will show that for any sequence of large finite games converging to the limit game and any sequence of Nash equilibria corresponding to these finite games, the weak limit of the sequence of Nash equilibria must be induced by a Nash equilibrium of the limit game.